invertase/react-native-firebase-docs/docs/core/default-app.md

 ## Enable Database Persistence

 Enabling database persistence (setPersistence) via JS for the default app is no longer supported.
-This breaking change was added in v3 to prevent several race condition issues around.
+This breaking change was made in v3.0.0 to avoid race condition issues.

 You can still however easily enable this natively for the default app instance: